MrAntonym/catan-tamandua/DECISIONTREE.md

 # Start of the game

 ## Production score
-Calculate by, for each available vertex (those not too close to other settlements), adding the probability of hexes' probability of being rolled.
+Calculate for a vertex by adding the probability of hexes' probability of being rolled.
 > Example 1
 >
 > The vertex is comprised of a wheat 2, brick 5, and rock 8.